 Municipal Inquiry

 Another source of information regarding potential flooding issues is in the Offices of the Municipality where a property is located.
 This is a particularly important inquiry to make if the property to be purchased is a building lot, with no existing construction.
-The existence of a history of flooding can be a bar to having a building permit granted in the future.
+The existence of a history of flooding can be a bar to having a Building Permit granted in the future.

 My Opinion

-The majority of you reading this post will be ex-pats, who have moved or are considering moving to Costa Rica, from the U.S. or Canada.
+The majority of you reading this post will be foreigners, who have moved or are considering moving to Costa Rica, from the U.S. or Canada.
 While flooding does exist in both of those countries, government oversight with respect to clearly defined restrictions and regulation of development in such affected areas exists at a much higher level of enforcement than in Costa Rica.
 In addition, Municipalities tend to be lax in their cleaning of storm sewers and natural water courses from accumulated garbage and debris in urbanized areas, prior to the commencement of the Wet Season in any given year, which adds to the likelihood of flooding occurring.
 In Costa Rica, a flooding problem may rightfully be considered to be a “hidden defect” during the Dry Season The general advice that I would give, is to have the issue of flooding “front-and -center” on your list of due diligence items to consider and to not purchase a property with a watercourse, on or adjacent to the property under consideration.